 - Thali for Worship

 - Mustard white and yellow

-Now you are prepared for Ghathaspathna, but are you ready for upcoming days?
-Get a free yearly astrology report to know what comes next?
+Now you are prepared for Ghathaspathna, but are you ready for the upcoming days?
+Get a free yearly Horoscope report to know what comes next.

 How to prepare for Ghatasthapana in Navratri?